haxxmaxx/react-todo/README.md

 ## De-scoped/Ideas

-- Proper backend: I basically have no type safety or error handling.
+- **Proper backend:** I basically have no type safety or error handling.
 But I put almost all time demonstrating what I know about building a frontend
+- **Proper deploying:** The only way to run this currently is through two ports on localhost
-- Dynamic UI: The UI is very static, especially in terms of height.
+- **Dynamic UI:** The UI is very static, especially in terms of height.
 I wanted to make sure there is no scroll and that stuff doesn't jump around.
   So the list is set to a fixed height
-- Testing: There are a couple of tests and some comments outlining how I would test this.
-In general, I've broken out most of the business logic, so unit testing the functions would give a pretty high confidence.
-- Animation: I would really like to animate nicely when you add and remove items.
+- **Testing:** There are a couple of tests and some comments outlining how I would test this.
+In general, I've broken out most of the business logic, so unit testing the functions would give a pretty high confidence. -** Animation:** I would really like things animate nicely when you add and remove items.
 This makes it easier to keep track of where things go